Natalia Ilyin’s Design Life

 A former National Director of Programs for the American Institute of Graphic Arts in New York, she has given talks and workshops at Microsoft, Boeing, RISD, Maine College of Art, California College of Art, Art Center College of Design's Toyota lecture series, the Wolfsonian Museum, The Henry Art Gallery, and other nice places.

-Her articles have been published in the New York Times, the International Herald Tribune, the Portland Oregonian, the Miami Herald, Metropolis, Adbusters, Eye, Print, Communication Arts, 2+3D, Grey Magazine, and in several anthologies of design criticism, including the recent Total Armageddon, edited by Ian Lynam.
+Natalia’s articles have been published in the New York Times, the International Herald Tribune, the Portland Oregonian, the Miami Herald, Metropolis, Adbusters, Eye, Print, Communication Arts, 2+3D, Grey Magazine, and in several anthologies of design criticism, including the Looking Closer series, and the recent Total Armageddon, edited by Ian Lynam.

 Her first memoir, Blonde Like Me, was published by Simon and Schuster.
 Just starting out as a writer, Natalia was so worried about future criticism that she became a frozen ball of anxiety while finishing the last chapter.
 Her agent finally walked down to her apartment and pulled the manuscript from her cramped hand.